Proton Therapy for Pediatric Cancers and Other Conditions

 Orbital and Ocular Tumors in Children

-These tumors are treated either by proton radiation alone or in conjunction with chemotherapy.
-As is true of all consultations in the department of radiation medicine, a careful review is conducted to determine if additional surgery and tumor resection prior to proton radiation treatment would improve the chance of success.
+Tumors can be treated by proton radiation alone or in conjunction with chemotherapy.
+As is true of all consultations in the department of radiation medicine, conducting a careful review determining if additional surgery and tumor resection prior to proton radiation treatment would improve the chance of success.